 As you can see, there are many ways to challenge the accuracy of a DWI breathalyzer, intoxilyzer or blood test result — ways which can protect your legal rights when you’ve been unjustly arrested for an intoxication offense.

 Texas DWI punishments can be severe, especially in and around the Houston area.
-Contact the Neal Davis Law Firm today for a free legal review of your case, and let’s get started defending your rights.
+Contact the Neal Davis Law Firm today for a legal review of your case, and let’s get started defending your rights.